Rotator Cuff Tear

 Corticosteroid injections are often administered to relieve pain and promote tendon healing.
 Cortisone’s primary function is to increase blood sugar, suppress your immune system, and aid in fat, protein and carbohydrate metabolism.

 Researchers generally find that there is a good short-term benefit from corticosteroids but there are some long-term side effects, which may be less desirable.
 Some patients report good initial relief before a recurrence of symptoms.
-As with all medications, a discussion with you doctor regarding the pros and cons should always apply to corticosteroid injections.
+As with all medications, a discussion with your doctor regarding the pros and cons should always apply to corticosteroid injections.

 Rotator Cuff Repair Surgery